I remember reading a story about a fantastic class reunion

 The reporter then asked the teacher what her secret to success was in those days.
-He asked questions like “Was your success attributable to some new curriculum?
-Was your success aligned with great classroom management procedures?
+He asked questions like, "Was your success attributable to some new curriculum?
+Was your success aligned with excellent classroom management procedures?
 Was there something about your unique teaching style that helped the kids learn?

 Select your educational institutions and specific school activities not only for their technical competence; go where love flourishes and resonates daily in the lives of children.

-Just love those kids,
+Just love those kids.